giuliaschneider/Trichotracking/README.md

   2) **Sort images from different camera positions**

-     If the image data folder contains images from different camera positions, they can be moved to separate directories: with [move_files.sh](bin/preprocess/move_files.sh):
+     If the image data folder contains images from different camera positions, they can be moved to separate directories with [move_files.sh](bin/preprocess/move_files.sh):

          $ ./move_files.sh <path-to-parent-folder> [folders-to-be-created]

-     Due to a bug in our camera trigger, our camera sometimes takes two picture of the same position.
+     Due to a bug in our camera trigger, our camera sometimes takes two pictures of the same position.
-     The script discards therefore the first image if a second image is taken within 1 second.
+     The script discards therefore the first image if a second image is taken within a time span of 1 second.

   3) **Generate movie of image sequence**: [movie.py](bin/preprocess/movie.py)